 To support learning our Primary School is divided into three phases – Early Years, Lower Phase and Upper Phase.
 Early Years covers our classes in Nursery (3-4yrs) and Reception (4-5yrs), Lower Phase our classes in Year 1 (5-6yrs), Year 2 (6-7yrs) and Year 3 (7-8yrs), and our Upper Phase our classes in Year 4 (8-9yrs), Year 5 (9-10yrs) and Year 6 (10-11yrs).

-The Early Years department provides a stimulating and high quality education, in a safe and caring environment, for children aged between 3 and 5 years.
+The Early Years department provides a stimulating and high-quality education, in a safe and caring environment, for children aged between 3 and 5 years.
 We aim to give children the very best possible start to their education and provide a firm foundation on which their future education can be built.

 The Early Years curriculum is based on the UK Foundation Stage and is delivered through the inquiry topics each term, supported by the rigorous teaching of phonics through the UK Letters and Sounds programme.
-Structured, well planned play is an important feature of the curriculum and play based learning is essential to our vision of developing learners with a positive and creative mindset that enables them to achieve success at school and in later life; achieved through a happy atmosphere and safe and stimulating physical environment that is conducive to academic learning as well as personal and social growth.
+Structured, well-planned play is an important feature of the curriculum and play-based learning is essential to our vision of developing learners with a positive and creative mindset that enables them to achieve success at school and in later life; achieved through a happy atmosphere and safe and stimulating physical environment that is conducive to academic learning as well as personal and social growth.

 The curriculum encourages the individual development of each child through a mixture of whole class, group and individual teaching and is lively, exciting and challenging!

 The Lower Phase encompasses Year 1, 2 and 3 children.
-We believe learning is achieved through a happy atmosphere and safe and stimulating physical environment that is conducive to academic learning as well as personal and social growth.
+We believe learning is achieved through a happy atmosphere and a safe and stimulating physical environment that is conducive to academic learning as well as personal and social growth.
 As such we take great pride in ensuring that our classrooms reflect the learning process and inspire intellectual curiosity, critical thinking and enthusiasm for learning.

 Inquiry learning is central to our pupil’s development and our vision that we need to prepare our pupils for a rapidly changing world where skills, values, attitudes and attributes are as important as knowledge.
 In inquiring into the world around them pupils are able to gain a deeper understanding of new concepts and to explore those concepts in real life situations.

 Pupils in the Lower Phase are also supported by our team of specialist subject teachers; with specialist lessons provided in music, physical education and modern foreign languages.
-In addition to their academic studies, children are also encouraged to participate in our after school Extra Curricular Activities (ECA’s) programme, where a range of sporting, artistic and musical activities are offered to enrich the children’s learning experiences and to develop each pupil’s unique talents to help them achieve their potential.
+In addition to their academic studies, children are also encouraged to participate in our after-school Extra Curricular Activities (ECA’s) programme, where a range of sporting, artistic and musical activities are offered to enrich the children’s learning experiences and to develop each pupil’s unique talents to help them achieve their potential.